 Exercise requires physical effort but it can be a fun activity.
 It does not need to be a means to an end.
 Do it for fun and get the same results without making exercise seem like torture.
 You can enjoy the time you spend exercising.

-A Form of Entertainment
+Exercise Is a Form of Entertainment

 There is active entertainment and sedentary entertainment.
 Sedentary entertainment means you are not exercising.
-Some examples are watching TV while sitting down, playing button controlled video games and playing cards.
+Some examples are watching TV while sitting down, playing button-controlled video games and playing cards.
 Active entertainment is entertainment that gets you moving.
-For instance playing soccer, playing a motion controlled game like Wii Fit, dancing or walking along a beach.
+For instance playing soccer, playing a motion-controlled game like Wii Fit, dancing or walking along a beach.

 Exercise is a good way to reduce boredom.
 You get off the couch or chair and do something instead of sitting still.
 There are not very many things you can do while sitting in a chair or on a couch.
 The people that avoid exercise spend more time being bored because they limit their options.
 I often exercise as a fun way to pass the time.
 It can be more fun than watching a lot of TV.